-42. Does your system prepare and follow a budget each year?
-Yes ∐ No 43.
-Does your budget represent the full cost of the services you provide (i.e., operating expenses, debt payments, budgeted annual payments into your reserve accounts, etc.)? ☐ Yes ☐ No 44.
-How often does your system compare operating expenses with operating revenue?
-Monthly or quarterly Semi-annually or annually Rarely or Never 45.
-Are financial statements prepared on a routine basis (i.e., monthly, quarterly, or annually)?
-Yes No 16 46.
-Which of the following best describes your rate structure?
-Unmetered flat rate - Services are not metered and every customer pays the same rate.
-Metered flat rate (i.e., uniform block rate) - The cost of each billing unit (e.g., 1,000 gallons or 100 cubic feet of water) stays the same regardless of how much water is used.
-Declining block rate - The cost of each billing unit decreases as the amount of water used goes up (e.g., the first billing unit is charged at one rate, subsequent units are charged at lower rates). ☐ Inclining block rate - The cost of each billing unit increases as the amount of water used goes up (e.g., the first billing unit is charged at one rate, subsequent units are charged at higher rates).
-Seasonal (combined with another rate structure) - The cost of each billing unit increases or decreases according to water demand and weather conditions (costs are usually higher in the summer months).
-Other 47.
-Do you review your rate structure on a routine basis?
-Yes ∐ No
+36. Has your system prepared a budget? ☐ Yes ☐ No 37.
+Does your budget represent the full cost of the services you provide (i.e., operating expenses, debt payments, budgeted annual payments into your reserve accounts, etc.)? ☐ Yes ☐ No 38.
+How often will your system compare operating expenses with operating revenue?
+Monthly or quarterly Semi-annually or annually Rarely or Never 39.
+Will financial statements be prepared on a routine basis (i.e., monthly, quarterly, or annually)? ☐ Yes ☐ No 40.
+Which of the following best describes your rate structure? ☐ Unmetered flat rate - Services are not metered and every customer pays the same rate. ☐ Metered flat rate (i.e., uniform block rate) - The cost of each billing unit (e.g., 1,000 gallons or 100 cubic feet of water) stays the same regardless of how much water is used.
+Declining block rate - The cost of each billing unit decreases as the amount of water used goes up (e.g., the first billing unit is charged at one rate, subsequent units are charged at lower rates). ☐ Inclining block rate - The cost of each billing unit increases as the amount of water used goes up (e.g., the first billing unit is charged at one rate, subsequent units are charged at higher rates). ☐ Seasonal (combined with another rate structure) - The cost of each billing unit increases or decreases according to water demand and weather conditions (costs are usually higher in the summer months).
+Other (if other, please describe rate structure) 41.
+Do you plan to review your rate structure on a routine basis? ☐ Yes ☐ No